bravoosonja/shopping-cart/README.md

 # Overview
-The objective of this project is to implement a front-end shopping cart functionality.
+The objective of this project is to implement a front-end shopping cart functionality using React Context API.

 ## Features
 - Mobile responsive